vighneshiyer/vighneshiyer.com/content/research/verification/bug_assertion_and_cp_synthesis.md

 > This is the only reasonable extension to the bug benchmark paper - trying to compare formal and dynamic verification on designs isn't very convincing to reviewers - we shall motivate the differential coverage metric directly by making it evidently useful on a larger and deeper design like the DDR MC and write a paper exclusively on that.
 In doing so, we might discover a better API for writing input generators that can switch between formal and dynamic without perf overheads on either side.
 >
 > See notes from 7/18/2022 in verif

+- Copy over the note I wrote lucy in 2025